1910-1919 Timeline of Allen County, Indiana

 1913, September 10 - the first coast-to-coast highway in the United States opened.
 Known as the Lincoln Highway, the road originally ran for almost 3,400 miles through 13 states.
 The original signage was a hodge podge mix and many signs were stolen by souvenir hunters or were not sturdy enough to last.
 In 1928 the Lincoln Highway Association working with Boy Scouts came up with a daring plan.
 They workd to place 3400 Concrete Markers across the country and secure The Lincoln Highway as a Living and Perputual Memorial to the Great Abraham Lincoln-All in one Day.
 From Accessible Archives on Facebook.
 See also The Lincoln Highway National Museum & Archives, 102 Old Lincoln Way West, Galion, Ohio 44833.

-1913, October 31 - opening of the Lincoln Highway through New Have and Fort Wayne, Allen County, as well as Churubusco, Whitley County was shown in the November 1, 1913 The News-Sentinel newspaper.
-See photos of the 1913 newspaper and current location of the castle-like Holderman Home shown bottom left in the 1913 newspaper photo posted October 31, 2018 on Indiana Lincoln Highway Association on Facebook.
+1913, October 31 - opening of the Lincoln Highway through New Haven and Fort Wayne, Allen County, as well as Churubusco, Whitley County was shown in the November 1, 1913 The News-Sentinel newspaper.
+See photos of the 1913 newspaper and current location of the castle-like Holderman Home shown bottom left in the 1913 newspaper photo posted November 4, 2018 on Indiana Lincoln Highway Association on Facebook.
+Several local photos were posted October 13, 2018 post by The History Center on Facebook and mentions the June 22, 1915 Fort Wayne dedication.
+Local markers were placed September 1, 1928, then rededicated in downtown Fort Wayne October 31, 2020.

 Back to top